 The Renaissance is a proud member of the Partners in Education program at the John F. Kennedy Center for the Performing Arts.
 In collaboration with the Mansfield Art Center and Mansfield City Schools, this prestigious program provides high quality professional development to educators.
 Workshops are open to any area teacher or school administrator, and are a fun, valuable opportunity to gain contact hours towards Continuing Education Credits (CEUs).

-Thanks to the generosity of our sponsors, the $50 registration fee has been waived for all participants.
+Thanks to the generosity of our sponsors, registration fees has been waived for all participants in the Partners in Education program.
 Thank you to the Ohio Arts Council, the Key Bank Foundation, and Charles P. Hahn, CFP for making this possible!

 This workshop is based on the belief that poetry, in addition to being written and read, should be performed.
 Teachers learn ways to help students use brainstorming, imagery, and layering to write powerful and effective poems.
 Clear and easy poetic structures and formats empower students to expand their imaginations and to cross creative boundaries.
-This workshop is most valuable for teachers of grades 5-8.
+This workshop is most valuable for teachers of grades 1-5.
+Register now!

 Internships & Job Shadowing